dustinpfister/blog_posts/_posts/canvas-separation-of-concerns-model-and-view.md

 categories: canvas
 date: 2017-08-29 10:23:00
 id: 33
-updated: 2019-11-11 17:35:28
+updated: 2019-11-15 07:23:08
-version: 1.6
+version: 1.7
 ---

-In my first [getting started post](/2017/05/17/canvas-getting-started/) on html 5 canvas I made a simple example on how to quickly throw together a canvas project in a way in which I usually do so.
-If it is something stupid simple things like [separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns) does not strike me as something that is that important.
-However if I do start to put together something that is a little advanced, it does become important as a means of avoiding writing the dreaded spaghetti code.
+In my first [getting started post](/2017/05/17/canvas-getting-started/) on HTML 5 canvas I made a simple example on how to quickly throw together a canvas project in a way in which I usually do so with simple projects.
+So if a project is something stupid simple things like [separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns) does not strike me as something that is that important.
+However if I do start to put together something that is a little advanced, it does become more important to separate what is often called state, or a model from what is often called a view.
+Doing so is a good way of avoiding writing the dreaded spaghetti code as a project advances.

-So to help keep things more organized javaScript code that has to do with the state of something is keep septate from code that renders that state.
+So to help keep things more organized, javaScript code that has to do with the state of something is keep septate from code that renders that state.
 That is there is a canvas model that holds the current state, and then a canvas view that renders that state.
-There is then something that changes the state that can be thought of as a controller.
+There is then also something that changes the state that can be thought of as a controller resulting in what is often called [MVC or Model View Controller](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller).

 <!-- more -->